muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

-A *syntax predicate* consists of, in order, the *syntax base name*, *authority* and *version number* of the fully-qualified name of the language syntax specification, or faked stand-in name, that the *syntax subject*, or the *value* as a whole, conforms to.
+A *syntax predicate* consists of, in order, the *syntax base name*, *authority* and *version number* of the fully-qualified name of the language syntax specification, or faked stand-in name, that the *syntax subject*, or the **Syntax** value as a whole, conforms to.

-There may be multiple **Syntax**; when this is the case, it means the *value* conforms to every one of those syntaxes, typically because only the lowest common denominators of said were used.
+There may be multiple nested **Syntax**; when this is the case, it means the most-nested *syntax subject* conforms to every one of those syntaxes, typically because only the lowest common denominators of said were used.

 [RETURN](#TOP)